 Editor: Change the third paragraph in 29.3.7 as follows (P448L16 of D3.0):

 The format of the control trailer depends on the value of the TXVECTOR parameter CT_TYPE.
+The format is indicated by the CT format type field that is the first field in each of the control trailer formats.
+Table TT defined the value of the CT format type field.
 Table 80 defines the control trailer format when the CT_TYPE parameter is equal to CTS_DTS.
 Table 81 defines the control trailer format when the CT_TYPE parameter is equal to GRANT_RTS_CTS2self.
 Table 82 defines the control trailer format when the CT_TYPE parameter is equal to SPR.
 Table 83 defines the control trailer format when the CT_TYPE parameter is equal to SSW_FEEDBACK, BLOCK_ACK or ACK.

 Editor: Insert the following table after the third paragraph in 29.3.7 (P448L20+ of D3.0)